← Back to Blog

 The Shift to RaaS Economics

 The transition to Resolution as a Service (RaaS) is not just a pricing change.
 It is a fundamental decoupling of revenue from headcount.
-In the old model, logic was the value.
+In the old model, the logic was the value.
 In the new model, logic is a commodity.
 The real value has shifted to the integrity of the output and the repository that validates it.

 The Technical Reality Behind the Shift